gandhi56/gandhi56.github.io/md/cmput382/lec.md

   * `i = blockIdx.x * blockDim.x + threadIdx.x`
 * divide the grid into multiple blocks
   * threads within a block cooperate via shared memory, atomic operations and barrier synchronization
+    * a barrier for a group of threads in the source code means any thread must stop at this point and cannot proceed until all other threads reach this barrier.
   * threads in different blocks do not interact
 * a grid is a collection of thread blocks of the same thread dimensionality which all execute the same kernel, threads are oganized in blocks
 * a block is executed by a multiprocessing unit